HybridDog/diplazer/Readme.txt

 Diplazer works with pipeworks:nodebreaker (make smooth doors / traps and other) modes that are supported with nodebreakers
-:com & :gun womodes:1 2,4,5,12
+:com & :gun modes:1 2,4,5,6,7,9,10,11,12,13,14
-:admin & :adminno: 1 2 4 5 8 9 11 12
+:admin & :adminno: 1 2,4,5,6,7,8,9,10,11,12,13,14
 place a block front of the breaker before it can use the tool

-Change the amount in the init.lua file (diplazer_amount=15) admin have double
+Change the amount in the init.lua file (diplazer_amount=15) admin using double

-In place mode (1 & 3): In invetory: place stack with blocks / nodes to  left side of the tool , the tool will use all of same type of nodes from the inventory, then the stack to left.
+In place mode (1,3,11,13): In invetory: place stack with blocks / nodes to  left side of the tool , the tool will use all of same type of nodes from the inventory, then the stack to left.
-In dig mode (2 & 4): In invetory: place stack-amout to dig.
+In dig mode (2 & 4,12,15): In invetory: place stack-amout to dig.

-The common version: diplazer:com (di_com)
+The common version: diplazer:com (di_com) [com = common]
 Toogleable
 Limeted (toogleable) [craft with meseblock to reload] can place / dig 7 blocks